kodogo/Location/README.md

 # Location
 Experimental code to find street name given a location and bearing.
-Done as part of an application for a job that I failed to get, so may well be rubbish, but some of the algorithms are interesting.
+Done as part of an application for a job that I failed to get, so may well be rubbish, but some of the algorithms are interesting, especially the PMR wuadtree.

 The program reads street data using a hard-wired file name, RoadData.csv.
 The file is assumed to contain 4 commaseparated fields per line, with the first line containing the field names.
 In the remaining lines, the